Student Counsellor

 Welcome as you are.
 You don´t need any previous dancing experience.
 You just need to be curious about how movement and dance can increase your well-being and lower your stress levels.

-The next occasion is planned for the autumn semester 2024.
+The next occasion is planned for the spring semester 2025.

 Silent Room

-We have a silent room on Campus Borlänge and on campus Falun.
-They are open for all students and may be used for praying, meditating or just taking a quiet break from your studies.
+Campus Falun: There is a silent room that may be used for praying, meditating or just taking a quiet break from your studies.

 studenthalsa.se